 Situated on the links just yards from the beach, this traditional funfair provides all you need for a great family day out.
 No entrance fee.
 Payment is on individual rides.
 2019 season to be announced..

 Burntisland Highland Games

 Burntisland Highland Games take place on the Links on Monday 15th July 2019.
 The official opening ceremony starts with a procession along the High Street featuring Burntisland Pipe Band.
 Attractions include highland dancing, pipe bands, heavyweights, races, track events, the Binn race, full fairground and market stalls.
 Event runs from 11.00am to 6.00pm.

 The Burntisland Bonfire & Firework Display takes place on the Links around the 5th of November every year.

-As well as the bonefire and fireworks the event features a funfair and music.
-Entry is free but a donation would be apprieciated.
+As well as the bonfire and fireworks the event features a funfair and music.
+Entry is free but a donation would be appreciated.
 Charges apply for rides at the funfair.

 Details will be announced nearer the time.

 Markinch, Glenrothes KY7 6AQ